-Notes: 1. (a) A holder of subscription rights to shares may exercise the rights only during a period of 10 years that starts after one year has passed since the day immediately following the day on which the holder loses his/her position of either Director or Executive Officer of the Company.
+- Notes: 1. (a) A holder of subscription rights to shares may exercise the rights only during a period of 10 years that starts after one year has passed since the day immediately following the day on which the holder loses his/her position of either Director or Executive Officer of the Company. - (b) Should a holder of subscription rights to shares assume the position of Audit & Supervisory Board Member after his/her retirement from the position of Director or Executive Officer, he/she may exercise the rights only during a period of 10 years that starts after one year has passed since the day immediately following the day on which the holder loses his/her position of Audit & Supervisory Board Member of the Company. - (c) Other terms and conditions are stipulated in the Agreement on the Allocation of Subscription Rights to Shares. - 2.
+In accordance with the provisions of the Agreement on the Allocation of Subscription Rights to Shares, the "Number of subscription rights to shares" for the first subscription rights to shares above and that for the second subscription rights to shares above each decreased by 10, and that for the third subscription rights to shares above decreased by 3, due to the retirement of Executive Officers.

-- (b) Should a holder of subscription rights to shares assume the position of Audit & Supervisory Board Member after his/her retirement from the position of Director or Executive Officer, he/she may exercise the rights only during a period of 10 years that starts after one year has passed since the day immediately following the day on which the holder loses his/her position of Audit & Supervisory Board Member of the Company. - (c) Other terms and conditions are stipulated in the Agreement on the Allocation of Subscription Rights to Shares. - 2.
-In accordance with the provisions of the Agreement on the Allocation of Subscription Rights to Shares, the "Number of subscription rights to shares" for the first subscription rights to shares above and that for the second subscription rights to shares above each decreased by 10 due to the retirement of Executive Officers. - 2.
-Subscription Rights to Shares Granted to as Compensation for the Duties Performed and Held by the Company's Directors and Audit & Supervisory Board Members at the End of the Fiscal Year
+2. Subscription Rights to Shares Granted to as Compensation for the Duties Performed and Held by the Company's Directors and Audit & Supervisory Board Members at the End of the Fiscal Year

-Category Issue number Number of subscription rights to shares Class and number of shares to be issued upon exercise of subscription rights to shares Number of holders Directors (excluding Outside Directors) The first subscription rights to shares 129 Common stock 12,900 shares 5 Directors (excluding Outside Directors) The second subscription rights to shares 129 Common stock 12,900 shares 5
+Category Issue number Number of subscription rights to shares Class and number of shares to be issued upon exercise of subscription rights to shares Number of holders Directors (excluding Outside Directors) The first subscription rights to shares 115 Common stock 11,500 shares 5 Directors (excluding Outside Directors) The second subscription rights to shares 115 Common stock 11,500 shares 5 Director (excluding Outside Directors) The third subscription rights to shares 119 Common stock 11,900 shares 5